8 Causes of Miscommunication and Misunderstanding

 A customer misreads a policy; a colleague misinterprets a to-do; a couple clashes over a misunderstanding of who was supposed to pick up the kid.

 One would have thought that miscommunication would drop with the advancement of technology.
-Alas, that hasn't been the case.
-We're more connected than ever, yet we're not getting closer to mutual understanding.
+Alas, this hasn't been the case.
+We're more connected than ever, yet we seem to stray only further from mutual understanding.

-The first step is understanding where things went wrong.
-Here are 8 common and preventable causes of miscommunication.
+The first step is to understand where things are going wrong.
+Here are eight common causes of miscommunication and misunderstanding.

 Sometimes we mean exactly what we say.
 "Hand me a cookie, please."
 But sometimes our explicit message doesn't fully concur with our intention.
 "Could you pass me that cookie?"
-"Yes, I could," my sister replies, as she picks it up and eats it herself.
+"Yes, I could," my sister replies, as she grabs and eats it herself.

 Simple messages can be stuffed with implicitness.
 "Enjoy that cookie" could be a neutral message.
 But I could also say it in a way that makes my sister feel guilty, or makes her wonder whether this particular cookie has a special ingredient she didn't know about.

-Phrasing your messages in an explicit manner will prevent miscommunication.
+Phrasing your messages in an explicit manner prevents miscommunication.
 This is especially recommended in high-stake circumstances or when you don't know the other person well.
-If you're dealing with a new customer, for example, you'd better keep things rather explicit.
+If you're a service rep dealing with a new customer, for example, you'd better err on the side of explicitness.